A Stranger from Somewhere: Audience response

 Universal focused on producing and distributing films for small-town venues.
 Unlike major Hollywood studios, Universal owned no movie theaters and depended on the movie house proprietors renting their films from worldwide exchanges.
 Before leasing a film, picture house owners were concerned if the film was a potential moneymaker in their locale.
 Proprietors would subscribe to trade journals to assist them in making these financial judgments.
 Movie magazines would show the film's branding, critical reviews and publish other managers' viewpoints, including attendance numbers and revenue.
 Universal and owners alike depended on these movie reviews and movie house experiences.

-These are some of the printed experiences of theater owners.
+This is one of the printed experiences of a theater owner.